 Melk

-The abbey church is technically still a working monastery church, which means attending mass (generally at 7:15am) is free and offers access without the tour crowds.
-The frescoes by Michael Rottmayr in the dome and nave are exceptional, and the gold altars are as baroque as it gets — which is to say, considerably more than is strictly necessary, and better for it.
+The abbey church is technically still a functioning monastery church, which means attending mass (usually at 7:15am) is free and gives access before the tour crowds arrive.
+Michael Rottmayr’s frescoes in the dome and nave are exceptional, and the gold altars are as Baroque as architecture gets – more gold than is strictly defensible, and better for it.

-The terrace behind the main buildings offers a view down the Danube that appears in most Wachau Valley photography.
-Come in the afternoon for the best light.
+The terrace behind the main buildings has a view down the Danube toward the beginning of the Wachau valley that appears in most photographs taken here.
+Afternoon light hits the river best.

 The Wachau

-Melk sits at the western entrance to the Wachau, a 36km stretch of the Danube between Melk and Krems that is a UNESCO World Heritage Site for its combination of terraced vineyards, medieval villages, and forested hills.
-It’s excellent cycling country — the Danube Cycle Path runs through the whole region and is well-maintained.
-Cycling from Melk to Krems with a stop at Dürnstein (where Richard the Lionheart was held captive in the 12th century) takes about four to five hours at an easy pace.
+Melk sits at the western entrance to the Wachau: a 36-kilometre stretch of Danube between Melk and Krems, UNESCO World Heritage listed for its combination of terraced vineyards, medieval villages, and forested hills.
+The Danube Cycle Path runs through the entire region on a well-maintained surface.
+Cycling from Melk to Krems with a stop at Durnstein – where Richard the Lionheart was held captive in the castle from 1192 to 1193 after being captured returning from the Third Crusade – takes four to five hours at an easy pace.
 Bike rental is available in Melk.

-The Wachau produces Grüner Veltliner and Riesling that are among the best in Austria.
-Most vineyards have Heurigen (wine taverns) open in summer.
+The Wachau produces Gruner Veltliner and Riesling that are among the best in Austria.
+Most vineyards operate Heurigen (wine taverns) open in summer; drinking a glass of local Gruner Veltliner on a Wachau terrace overlooking the river is one of the simpler pleasures available in this part of Austria.

 Getting There